Homo-carbonis/perga/README.md

-# perga
+# Perga
-Abstract strategy game of connected discs.
+## A geometric strategy game of connected discs.